pouriavj/pouriavj/README.md

 - Following **best practices**, modular design, and efficient development workflows

 Check out my repositories to see examples of these kinds of projects!

 ---

 ### 🖨️ 3D Printer Background
-Before focusing on web development, I worked on **custom 3D printer projects** — from hardware design to firmware programming.
+Before focusing on web development, I worked on **custom 3D printer projects**, including the design and programming of a **large-scale, multi-color printer** for which I developed a **patent design**.
-This experience strengthened my **engineering mindset**, precision, and problem-solving skills, which now guide my approach to web development.
+These projects involved mechanical design, electronics, and firmware optimization for precise multi-material printing.
+That engineering experience taught me **system-level thinking**, innovation, and attention to detail — qualities I now apply to every web project I build.

 ---